-How weight loss injections work to reset your metabolism
+How weight loss injections help you to lose weight

 Here's the average weight loss you can expect with this medication.